 - The dates of the placements may be determined by consultation between the successful candidates and institutions but are usually for 2-3 weeks during the summer vacation.

-- All Undergraduate and MA students are eligible to apply.
+- All Undergraduate and Masters students are eligible to apply.

 - Bursaries of £300 will be offered as a contribution towards travel or living expenses.